 Information security management

-Information security management is the process that ensures the Confidentiality, Integrity and Availability of an organization assets, information, data and IT Services.
+Information security management is the process that ensures the Confidentiality, Integrity and Availability of organization assets, information, data and IT Services.
 EGI adopts an information security management system that comprises:

 Security Policies: these are publicly accessible and periodically updated.
 The process for the development and approval of security policies is under the responsibility of the Security Policy Group.
 The process is documented in [MS209].